mgtools/PEbA/README.md

 matrices, such as BLOSUM, with the goal of producing accurate alignments for sequences that share low character identity (<20-35%), referred to as the "twilight zone" of protein sequence alignment.

-PEbA is implemented in peba.py, where it uses the Smith-Waterman 'local' algorithm to align two sequences.
+PEbA is implemented in peba.py, where it can use either the Needleman-Wunsch 'global' algorithm or the Smith-Waterman 'local' algorithm to align two sequences.
 It is designed to be run from the command line.
 The following arguments are allowed, with -embed1 and -embed2 being optional arguments if the corresponding sequences from -file1 and -file2 have already been been embedded and saved as a numpy array:

-    -f1, --file1 <file1.fa>     : Path to first sequence fasta file
-    -f2, --file2 <file2.fa>     : Path to second sequence fasta file
-    -e1, --embed1 <file1.txt>   : Path to first sequence embedding file
+    -a,  --align <str>          : Alignment algorithm to use (global or local) (default: local) -f1, --file1 <file1.fa>     : Path to first sequence fasta file -f2, --file2 <file2.fa>     : Path to second sequence fasta file -e1, --embed1 <file1.txt>   : Path to first sequence embedding file